-In light of increasing power costs, limitation of solar inverter to one tariff, and with the end of the Legacy Tariff looming at the end of the year (31 December 2018), many astute consumers are beginning to consider the advantages of adding battery storage to their solar array.
+In light of increasing power costs, limitation of solar inverter to one tariff, and with the end of the Legacy Tariff, many consumers are beginning to consider the advantages of adding battery storage to their solar array.

 Conceptually, the addition of batteries is a highly attractive option.
 Benefits include:

 - Optimised use of power generated by own PV system

 - Ability to use own power during Peak periods, even at times of low light or inclement weather

 - Reduced reliance on grid-sourced power

 - Greater power security

 - Greater autonomy

 - Minimisation of power consumption from less ‘clean’ sources